bitmage/jayschema/README.md

 * Optional dynamic loader for referenced schemas (load schemas from a database or the web)
 * Useful error messages.

+If you are upgrading from version 0.1.x, see the **Compatibility** section below.

 Install
 =======